Peptide Therapy

 Add to your plan and bundle with other services to save 15%.
 Or book directly.

-Cancellation Policy: A $50 non-refundable deposit is required at booking for all consultations, applied toward your visit cost.
-We ask for at least 48 business hours' notice for cancellations or changes — one complimentary reschedule is included.
+Cancellation Policy: A $50 non-refundable deposit is required to confirm your appointment for all consultations — our front desk will reach out to collect it after you book.
+The deposit is applied toward your visit cost.
+We require at least 24 hours' notice for cancellations or changes.
 No-shows or late cancellations will forfeit the deposit.
 By booking, you agree to these terms.

 Business hours: Mon–Thu 8am–6pm · Fri 8am–12pm